MarkZither/mywyamblog/src/blog/input/posts/2023-01-20-Signing-Git-Commits-in-VSCode-and-VisualStudio.md

 Signing every commit can be tedious, the default cache time is 1800 seconds (30 minutes) as per the [Agent Options documentation](https://www.gnupg.org/documentation/manuals/gnupg/Agent-Options.html).

-Although this is not the same answer as running `gpgconf.exe --list-options gpg-agent` which returns 600 seconds.
+Although this is not the same answer as running `gpgconf.exe --list-options gpg-agent` which returns 600 seconds and is backed up by a local test.

 ``` cmd